Tableside Crepe Suzette

 Etta’s chilli oil parfait made the Instagram rounds when Lorcan first took the reins from Rosheen.
 Of course, he’s made his own chilli oil.
 Of course, it’s as good as the hype.

-Whatever Dessert Scott Is Making
+Whatever Dessert Scott's Making

 ... at Arnold’s